-The total capital expenditures for equipment over the next ten years are estimated at \$1,757,500 or \$175,750 per year.
-In particular most of the arena equipment is past its useful life and in immediate need of replacement.
+The total capital expenditures for equipment over the next ten years are estimated at \$2,198,750 or \$219,875 per year.
+However a significant amount of the arena equipment, \$1,000,000 included in that total has been replaced in 2025.
 The short-term effect on finances without substantial grant money is quite dramatic.